Team Heather: History of Team Heather: 2003-Current

-In 2012, Team Heather began the year by being profiled in a The Washington Post article which examined the impact of the Susan G. Komen for the Cure/Planned Parenthood controversy on Global Race for the Cure fundraising.“Top Komen Fundraising Team Gets an Earful After Charity’s Controversy.”
-The Washington Post.
-(2012-2-4).
+In 2012, Team Heather began the year by being profiled in a The Washington Post article which examined the impact of the Susan G. Komen for the Cure/Planned Parenthood controversy on Global Race for the Cure fundraising.
 Team Captain Shawn Gardner filmed several WJLA-TV ABC7 (Washington, D.C.)
-Global Race for the Cure PSA'sSusan G. Komen for the Cure.
-"WJLA ABC7 Global Race for the Cure PSA #2."
-YouTube.
-(2012-5-9). and was interviewed for a Race for the Cure 5K Series Promo to be used across the country.Susan G. Komen for the Cure.
-Race For the Cure 5K Series Video #2 - “A Little Goes a Long Way.”
-YouTube.
-(2012-5-10).Susan G. Komen for the Cure.
-Race For the Cure 5K Series Video #4 - “Taking the Fear out of Fundraising.”
-YouTube.
-(2012-5-4).
-Team Heather was the focus of a Washington Family Magazine piece and a WJLA-TV ABC7 (Washington, D.C.) news crew visited South County Secondary School to interview Team Captain Shawn Gardner after he was named the 2012 Susan G. Komen for the Cure “Co-Survivor of the Year.”Powell, Tony.
-"Susan G. Komen and Hope for the Cure."
-Beliefnet.
-(2012-6-2).
+Global Race for the Cure PSA's and was interviewed for a Race for the Cure 5K Series Promo to be used across the country.
+Team Heather was the focus of a Washington Family Magazine piece and a WJLA-TV ABC7 (Washington, D.C.) news crew visited South County Secondary School to interview Team Captain Shawn Gardner after he was named the 2012 Susan G. Komen for the Cure “Co-Survivor of the Year.”
 65 South County Secondary School faculty and staff members surprised their 7th-12th grade students with a faculty flash mob for the school's 6th Annual NHS/NJHS Talent Show, to which, Ambassador Nancy Brinker was an honored guest.
 During race day, WTOP highlighted Team Heather in both print and radio spots and The Washington Post conducted a follow up interview to its February Susan G. Komen for the Cure/Planned Parenthood Controversy piece, reporting that 2012 was the most successful Team Heather fundraising year to date.
 Immediately following the race, The Georgetown Current conducted an in-depth profile of the team's efforts.
 By race day on June 2, 2012, Team Heather raised over $56,680 for Susan G. Komen for the Cure, bringing its overall fundraising total to more than $403,000.
 While participating in the Susan G. Komen for the Cure 2012 Honoring the Promise Kick-off Gala hosted by the Young Professionals Committee, Team Captain Shawn Gardner was interviewed by Miss A for an article in her column, and Gardner was also asked by WJLA-TV ABC7 (Washington, D.C.) to respond to the news of Ambassador Nancy Brinker's stepping down as CEO of Susan G. Komen for the Cure.